jkohlin/wordpress-basics/1-what-is-wordpress.md

 When using Wordpress for public websites, Wordpress will handle your HTTP requests, fetching the data and with that data render templates, which are returned as HTML-files to the visitors as a response.

-The Wordpress ecosystem is built with PHP which is a server language.
-This creates the demand for a web server to run Wordpress.
-The requirements for hosting are as follows:
+The Wordpress ecosystem is built with PHP which is a server language, meaning you'll need a web server to run Wordpress.
+Wrapping it up, here is what Wordpress requires to run:

-- PHP 7 or greater
+ - Web server (commonly used are Ngninx or Apache)
-- MySQL 5.6 or greater OR MariaDB 10.0 or greater
+ - PHP (currently version 7.0 or later)
-- The mod_rewrite Apache module
+ - MySQL Database
-- HTTPS support
+ - HTTPS-support (a security requirement introduced 2017)

 Source: https://wordpress.org/about/requirements/